Login to Complete an Application or to Access Judging Panel.

-There is no limit to the number of projects that may be entered by a firm and all materials included in submissions must be cleared for public reproduction.
+There is no limit to the number of projects that may be entered by a firm, and all materials included in submissions must be cleared for public reproduction.
 Entries must be submitted jointly by the architect and client and must credit all members of the design and construction team.
-When partnerships or professional corporations are submitting, at least one principal must be a member of AIA Baltimore.
 If an architect of a firm is not the sole designer of the project or has been a member of a joint venture team, all participants contributing substantially to the design must be given credit, regardless of professional discipline.

 - AIA Architect Members: $125 per project entry